petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/web-content.md

 ## Views by Location

-The map in the views by location panel shows the number of views by country in the selected time period.
+The map in the Views by Location panel shows the number of views by country in the selected time period.

 ![A map chart identifies users by geography.](web-content/images/04.png)

 ## Views by Technology

-View a stacked bar graph of the Page's views by operating system (grouped by device type) in the default _Devices_ tab.
+View a stacked bar graph of the page's views by operating system (grouped by device type) in the default Devices tab.

 ![Users can also be viewed by device.](web-content/images/05.png)